-The assistant referees shall take a position in line with the edge of the penalty area and check that the goalkeeper does not touch the ball with his hands outside penalty area.
+The assistant referees must take a position in line with the edge of the penalty area and check that the goalkeeper does not touch the ball with his hands outside the penalty area.

-Once the goalkeeper has released the ball, the assistant referees shall take a position to check the offside line, which is a priority in any case.
+Once the goalkeeper has released the ball, the assistant referees must take a position to check the offside line, which is a priority in any case.